 Is this an emergency?
 Find a list of police and other emergency reporting options here.

 When you tell any faculty, staff, administrator or residence hall staff what happened, they are required to notify the Title IX coordinator.
-Please keep in mind that this doesn’t mean that any disciplinary proceedings will be launched immediately without conferring with you, or that the respondent will be contacted.
+If you are a Responsible Employee, please make a report via this reporting form.
+Please keep in mind that this doesn’t mean that any disciplinary proceedings will immediately begin, or that the respondent will be contacted.
 When you come forward, you don’t have to know how you want to proceed or even how to label what happened.
 You have the right to an advisor of your choice to support and accompany you through every step of the process.
 The Title IX Office will make sure you have access to the support and services you need and that you know all your options.
 Find a list of on-campus reporting options here.

 If you’re not sure you’re ready to file a formal report, consider contacting a confidential resource.
 Find a list of confidential reporting options here.
 Confidential resources will not reveal what you tell them to anyone – not the police, not the Title IX Office – without your consent.
 They also can provide you with support and link you to services.
 Anonymous reports concerning an act of sexual harassment, sexual violence, stalking or intimate partner violence can be made via this anonymous reporting form.

 Oxy’s sexual misconduct policy applies to everyone – students, faculty, staff, administrators, and campus visitors.

 It’s never too late to report sexual misconduct.

 Your information will be kept private.
 Only people who have a direct need to know in order to address and resolve the case will have access to your information.